 The Library's VAV boxes control airflow proportional to cooling demands in the cooling mode and constant air volume in the heating mode.
 Although a common mode of control, this operation does not meet the requirements of ASHRAE 90.1 - Energy Standard for Buildings, due to its inefficient operation during part-load heating.
-A dual-maximum or reverse-acting control on these boxes will yield improved energy performance.
+A dualmaximum or reverse-acting control on these boxes will yield improved energy performance.
 This benefit is compounded at the library due to its use of very costly electric heat at the VAV terminal box.

 360 Energy Engineers recommends reprogramming all VAV controllers to implement dual-maximum airflow control.
 Currently, the VAV box modulates the volume damper down from the zone maximum airflow setpoint (when the space is at full cooling) to the zone minimum (when no cooling is required).
 This minimum airflow rate is then maintained as the space temperature falls through the dead-band into heating mode.
 As the VAV box transitions into heating mode, the electric heating coil simultaneously activates while the minimum airflow jumps to the heating minimum setpoint.
 The electric reheat coil then modulates up to maintain the space at the heating setpoint until all electric heating stages are on.
 This logic, shown in the figure below, is effective at maintaining comfort in spaces, but results in large amounts of wasted reheat energy.
 As an alternative, more modern control strategies very often use Dual Maximum logic, where a separate maximum heating airflow setpoint is calculated, independent from the maximum cooling airflow setpoint.
-Heating means less reheat is required, and can save significant fan energy at the air handling units supplying VAV boxes.
+Heating elements are still modulated to provide adequate heating to spaces, but the lower supply airflow in heating means less reheat is required, and can save significant fan energy at the air handling units supplying VAV boxes.
 This strategy is shown on the second image below.